arivictor/intentional-architecture-in-python/book/1-philosophy.md

         return self.modern_repo.book_class(member_id, class_id)
 ```

-The greenfield approach would fail in legacy—you can't ignore existing systems.
-The legacy approach would slow down greenfield—you don't need to support what doesn't exist yet.
+The greenfield approach would fail in legacy, you can't ignore existing systems.
+The legacy approach would slow down greenfield, you don't need to support what doesn't exist yet.

 ### Organizational Stage Constraints